MJBeltran13/BUCO_PI/4_troubleshooting/README.md

 **Solution**:
 - Verify that all connections are secure and there are no loose wires.
-- Test with a different Arduino board, if possible, to rule out hardware problems.
+- Test with a different ESP8266 board or similar, if possible, to rule out hardware problems.

 ---